PivotPHP/website/_docs/index.md

 ## Why PivotPHP?

 PivotPHP brings the simplicity and elegance of Express.js to the PHP ecosystem while maintaining the performance and reliability PHP developers expect.
-With over 52 million operations per second, zero configuration requirements, and PSR-15 compliance, PivotPHP is perfect for:
+With impressive API throughput (up to 70.9 million requests/hour), zero configuration requirements, and PSR-15 compliance, PivotPHP is perfect for:

 - Local API development and testing
 - Concept validation and prototyping